kubernetes/enhancements/keps/sig-auth/5681-conditional-authorization/README.md

     // EvaluationError describes a possible error that happened during evaluation.
     EvaluationError string `json:"evaluationError,omitempty"`

+    // ConditionSetChain is an ordered list of condition sets, where every item
+    // of the list represents one authorizer's ConditionSet response.
+    // When evaluating the conditions, the first condition set must be evaluated
+    // as a whole first, and only if that condition set
+    // evaluates to NoOpinion, can the subsequent condition sets be evaluated.
+    //
+    // In order to support constrained impersonation that is also conditional
+    // on the object, evaluating a ConditionSet might yield another ConditionSet.
+    //
+    // When ConditionSetChain is non-null, Allowed and Denied must be false.
+    //
+    // +optional
+    // +listType=atomic
+    ConditionSetChain []SubjectAccessReviewConditionSet `json:"conditionSetChain,omitempty"`

     // TODO: Add AuditAnnotations and/or Warnings as in AdmissionReview?
 }